Buyers & Sellers

 There’s a million reasons someone decides to sell: you’ve outgrown your house, you’re children are grown, you have saved for your dream home, you’re relocating, you need something in the city, you want to live in the country.
 Whatever the reason you want to sell, your home is one of your largest investments so you want to be sure and plan this out to get the most out of this long-term investment.
 It’s a big undertaking and you may be asking yourself where do I get started?

-We strongly encourage you to consider utilizing the services of a licensed Real Estate Agent when Buying or Selling your home, however, we understand that not everyone does so.
+We strongly encourage you to consider utilizing the services of a licensed Real Estate Agent when buying or selling your home, however, we understand that not everyone does so.
 We can and will help you.
 If you are in a situation of buying and/or selling by owner, our office can assist you with the contract preparation.
-For more information or a quote, please call our office at 205.983.8100.
+For more information or a quote, please call a South Oak location near you.

 Below are some of the frequently asked questions we receive.
 Don’t see your question here?
 Please call our office at 205.983.8100 and ask one of our professional staff members.